Australia is located between the Pacific Ocean and the Indian Ocean, in the southern hemisphere, occupies one of the oldest land masses.

 It is the city with more inhabitants of Australia although it is not its capital (many are confused) and as every great city has many attractions, one of them is the famous Opera House and the Bay Bridge, which appear in all google results when they put “Australia.”
-This city has it all, incredible landscapes, beautiful beaches (such as Bondi Beach), lots of nightlife, museums (there is the museum of contemporary art that is excellent), you can climb to the Tower Eye Observatory that has incredible views of the entire city and much more.
+This city has it all, incredible landscapes, beautiful beaches (such as Bondi Beach), lots of nightlife, museums (there is the museum of contemporary art that is excellent), you can climb to the Tower Eye Observatory that has incredible views of the entire city, or if you’d like to see things from the front row you can hire a boat on Sydney harbour.
 It is very modern and there are people from all over the world.
 To start your itinerary is ideal!

 The blue mountains

 If you want to disconnect from the city and connect with nature this is the ideal place, the good thing is that it is an hour and a half from Sydney, that is, you can go and return the same day, although we recommend staying at least 2 days.
 Here you will find the famous “three sisters” a very striking rock formation that appear on all postcards, and nearby is Wentworth Falls a waterfall also very nice to meet.

 Uluru (in Ayres Rock)